dfelinto/blender-manual/manual/sculpt_paint/weight_paint/usage.rst

 If you paint on vertices outside the group, the painted vertices are automatically added to the vertex group.

-If you have a symmetrical mesh and a symmetrical armature you can use the option *X Mirror*.
+If you have a symmetrical mesh and a symmetrical armature you can use :ref:`Vertex Group X <bpy.types.Mesh.use_mirror_vertex_group_x>`.
 Then the mirrored groups with the mirrored weights are automatically created.

 .. tip:: Selecting Deform Groups